Bernard Lugan: International Criminal Tribunal for Rwanda

 Following the Rwandan genocide of 1994, Lugan served an expert witness at the International Criminal Tribunal for Rwanda.
 He was cited by several Hutu defendants ultimately convicted for their involvement in the genocide, including Théoneste Bagosora, Tharcisse Renzaho and Emmanuel Ndindabahizi.

 Although he does not deny the existence or downplay the figures of the genocide, Lugan controversially claims that the events were not "programmed" by the Hutu leadership, and that president Juvénal Habyarimana was not assassinated by Hutu extremists.
 In the 1990–2000s, several media and personalities have been condemned for libel for calling Lugan a "genocide denier" or a "supporter of apartheid".
 At the 2001 World Conference against Racism, Senegalese President Abdoulaye Wade publicly labelled Lugan's work a form of "intellectual racism" and accused him of minimizing the contributions of Black people to the history of Africa in his research.

 Political involvement

 Lugan is a self-declared monarchist.
 When testifying at the International Criminal Tribunal for Rwanda, Lugan admitted that he is a right-wing anarchist, adding: "of musketeer leaning".
 He is in favour of the re-establishment of dueling for libel and public insult, and founded in 1990 with Vladimir Volkoff an association to promote this agenda.

-In 2012–2013, Lugan was among the sponsors of TV Libertés, a far-right web TV.
-In June 2014, he co-founded the Institut Iliade with Jean-Yves Le Gallou and Philippe Conrad, a think thank which describes itself "in the continuity of Dominique Venner's thought and action".
+In 2012–2013, Lugan was among the sponsors of TV Libertés, a web TV.
+In June 2014, he co-founded the Institut Iliade with Jean-Yves Le Gallou and Philippe Conrad, a think tank which describes itself "in the continuity of Dominique Venner's thought and action".
 The organization held a colloquium with Renaud Camus, Charlotte d'Ornellas and Jean Raspail in April 2016.
 Lugan is also a member of the National Council of European Resistance, launched in November 2017 and presided by Renaud Camus.